-- Exchange rate risks: The Company continues to monitor the risks associated with the revaluation of the Statement of profit and loss and Statement of financial position. - COVID-19 (New): The nature and scale of any potential impact is dependent on the course of the disease, which cannot be predicted accurately at this time.
+- COVID-19 (New): The nature and scale of any potential impact is dependent on the course of the disease; which cannot be predicted accurately at this time.
 The significant loss of life and impact on people's health is unprecedented.
 The general economic situation throughout the world is increasingly very challenging and many of our customers are reducing production and other activities.
 As a Group, Element provide essential testing services to a large number of customers across a range of diverse end markets, most of which have been deemed to be essential industries by the respective government bodies.
 We remain confident that the Company will continue to operate and be successful in the new environment.
-We are actively managing our operations, the cost base and our cashflow on a daily basis and following guidance from public health bodies and governments in the territories where we operate. - Technological disruption/innovation risks (New): The risk that new entrants or new ways of working could seriously disrupt the TIC sector, also presents an opportunity.
-Digitisation and novel ways of delivery to customers could in the longer term provide growth and position the company well against its competitors. - Intercompany risks: The directors have identified the operational performance of the companies from which the intercompany debt is due and related uncertainties affecting the underlying investments as the principal risks and uncertainties.
-Management regularly review the cash flow forecasts and operational performance of the businesses from which the intercompany debt is due and the companies in which the underlying investments are held to ensure that no recoverability issues or indicators of impairment are present.
+We are actively managing our operations, the cost base and our cashflow on a daily basis and following guidance from public health-bodies and governments in the territories where we operate. - Cyber Security (New): The Company's IT teams continually monitor cyber security developments as a business as usual activity.
+Working with a number of specialist and industry leading technical partners, multiple layers of business protection have been created through the use of advanced intrusion detection and protection systems, web access firewalls and advanced content filtering to combat denial of service attacks.
+Business processes are also kept under review and user education regularly carried out to minimisze the possibility of ransomware incidents.
+Regular third-party penetration testing is performed on the Company's core IT systems.
+New IT system developments are subject to rigorous penetration testing prior to release.
+Disaster recovery plans are in place across the network which are tested and improved regularly - Technological disruption/innovation-risks (New): The risk that new entrants or new ways of working couldseriously disrupt the TIC sector, also presents an opportunity.
+Digitisation and novel ways of delivery to customers could in the longer term provide growth and position the company well against its competitors.

-In accordance with its risk management guidelines, the Company raises awareness of business risks at all operational management levels and encourages all management teams to assess and minimize risk.
-The Company ensures the appropriate cover of all essential liability and claims risks.
+In accordance with its risk management guidelines, the Company raises awareness of business risks at all operational management levels and encourages all management teams to assess and minimise risk.
+The Company ensures the appropriate cover-of all essential liability and claims risks.

 The risks are monitored by the Directors on a continual basis.